A guide to civil partner, unmarried partner and spouse visas.

 - since being granted leave in this category, they have lived in the UK with their partner.

-The Home Office will carefully scrutinise a partner application.
-If it does not consider that the relationship is genuine or if it considers that any of the other requirements have not been met, the application will fall for refusal.
-It is therefore essential that the application is prepared thoroughly and carefully.
+The Home Office will carefully scrutinise an application for a spouse visa.
+If the caseworker does not consider that, for example, the relationship is genuine or the financial requirement, or any of the other requirements are met, the application will fall for refusal.
+It is therefore important that the application is prepared thoroughly and carefully.

-We are experienced in preparing visa applications for spouses, civil partners and unmarried partners to ensure a successful outcome and will provide expert guidance and assistance to you throughout the process.
+The immigration team at Carter Thomas Solicitors are highly experienced in preparing visa applications for spouses, civil partners and unmarried partners and will provide expert guidance and assistance to you throughout the process.